apache/openwhisk/docs/actions.md

 wsk action create helloSwift hello.swift
 ```

 The CLI automatically infers the type of the action from the source file extension.
 For `.swift` source files, the action runs using a Swift 3.1.1 runtime.
-You can also create an action that runs with Swift 3.0 by explicitly specifying the parameter `--kind swift:3`.
-See the Swift [reference](./reference.md#swift-actions) for more information about Swift 3.0 vs. 3.1.
+See the Swift [reference](./reference.md#swift-actions) for more information about the Swift runtime.

-**Note:** The actions you created using the kind `swift:3` will continue to work for a short period, however you should begin migrating your deployment scripts and recompiling your swift actions using the new kind `swift:3.1.1`.
-Support for Swift 3.0 is deprecated and will be removed soon.

 Action invocation is the same for Swift actions as it is for JavaScript actions: